Introduction to Film Production

 American Independent Cinema

-The module aims to develop a conceptual and critical knowledge and understanding of American Independent cinema since the end of the 1950s to its current position in relation to mainstream Hollywood cinema.
-To examine the work of specific filmmakers who might be regarded as pioneers of the independent cinema aesthetic.
-You will reflect on what might constitute that aesthetic and explore the oppositional, transgressive, auteurist, aesthetic of Independent cinema and its symbiotic relationship with the mainstream.
+You will develop your knowledge and understanding of American independent cinema since the end of the 1950s and its relationship to mainstream Hollywood cinema.
+You will study the work of the pioneers of the independent cinema aesthetic.
+You will reflect on what might constitute the independent aesthetic and explore oppositional, transgressive approaches in independent cinema and its symbiotic relationship with the mainstream.

 Contemporary TV Drama

-This module aims to introduce you to critical discourse surrounding Utopian representation and to develop your ability to critically engage with social dreaming in a number of relevant cinematic texts.
+This module aims to introduce you to theories of utopian representation and develop your ability to evaluate social dreaming in a number of relevant cinematic texts.
 You will learn to distinguish between utopias, anti-utopias, critical utopias and dystopias and to understand their significance.